Sixteenth Class: Step Eight – Phased Production

 The format of the production should always be a non-issue.
 This is supposed to be discussed at the initial Rule 26(f) conference.
 Still, you might want to check again with the requesting party before you select the production format and metadata fields.
 More and more we see requesting parties that want a PDF format.
 That should not be a problem.
 Remember, cooperation should be your benchmark.
 Courtesy to opposing counsel on these small issues can go a long way.
 The existence of a clawback agreement and order, including a Rule 502(d) Order, and also a confidentiality agreement and order in some cases, should also be routinely verified before any production is made.
 This is critical and we cannot over-state its importance.
 You should never make a production without a 502(d) Order in place, or at least requested from the court.
 Again, this should be a non-issue.
 The forms used should be worked out as part of the initial 26(f) meet and greet.

-Here is my short, five-minute video summary of this step.
+Here is a short, five-minute video summary of this step.

 After the second pass review is completed there is still one more inspection, a short third pass.
 Before delivery of electronic documents we perform yet another quality control check.
 We inspect the media on which the production is made, typically CDs or DVDs, and do a third review of a few of the files themselves.
 This is an important quality control check, the last one, done just before the documents are delivered to the requesting party.
 You do not inspect every document, of course, but you do a very limited spot check based on judgmental sampling.
 You especially want to verify that critical privileged documents you previously identified as privileged have in fact been removed, and that redactions have been properly made.
 Trust but verify.
 Also check to verify the order of production is what you expected.
 You also verify little things that you would do for any paper production, like verify that the document legends and Bates stamping are done the way you wanted.
 Even the best vendors sometimes make mistakes, and so too does your team.